ArduPilot/ardupilot_wiki/dev/source/index.rst

 ==================

 -  Our annual developers conference is held in Feb/March in Canberra Australia (`2018 annoucement <https://discuss.ardupilot.org/t/developer-meetup-in-canberra-february-2018>`__).
--  The source code for ArduPilot/APM is managed using git on https://github.com/ArduPilot/ardupilot
+-  The source code for ArduPilot is managed using git on https://github.com/ArduPilot/ardupilot
 -  Pre-compiled firmware for supported autopilot boards is available from http://firmware.ardupilot.org
 -  User support is available on the `forums <https://discuss.ardupilot.org/>`__.
 -  The ArduPilot `automatic test system <http://autotest.ardupilot.org/>`__ shows the test status of each commit.
 It's described `here <https://diydrones.com/profiles/blogs/ardupilot-automatic-testing-system>`__.